chaoscalm/gramado/README.md

 The desktop features are:

 > * Window Server.
-See: gramland/burgundy/server/
+See: userland/services/gramland/.
+> * Window Manager.
+Embedded into the Window Server.
+> * Terminal.
+See: userland/apps/terminal/.
+> * Shell.
+See: userland/shell/.
+> * Display Manager.
+See: userpand/apps/gdm/
 > * Some few clients connected to the window server via unix-sockets.
-> * Unix-like commands running in the virtual console.
+> * Unix-like commands running in the virtual console not connected with the terminal application yet.

 The libraries are: